Aarhus University Seal

 Laura McAtackney

-Laura McAtackney is an Associate Professor in the Department of Archaeology and Heritage at Aarhus University.
+Laura McAtackney is Professor in Heritage Studies at Aarhus University and Professor in Radical Humanities Laboratory and Archaeology at University College Cork.
 She is an archaeologist by training but also researches in the areas of heritage, history and urban planning.
 She has worked on various materializations of conflict in Ireland, South Africa and the Caribbean including two long-term studies of historic political prisons.
-Outputs from archaeological studies on prisons including a monograph on Long Kesh / Maze prison in Northern Ireland (An Archaeology of the Troubles, 2014and a website on female experiences of imprisonment at Kilmainham Gaol (‘Following the Fighters?’: female, political imprisonment in early-20th century Ireland).
+Outputs from archaeological studies on prisons including a monograph on Long Kesh / Maze prison in Northern Ireland (An Archaeology of the Troubles, 2014) and a website on female experiences of imprisonment at Kilmainham Gaol (‘Following the Fighters?’: female, political imprisonment in early-20th century Ireland).
 She has co-curated a number of exhibitions relating to her work on imprisonment in Ireland during the revolutionary period (including 'Hunger Strike: Ireland 1877-1981’).
-She is currently the secretary of Contemporary and Historical Archaeology in Theory (CHAT) and will be hosting the first CHAT conference in Scandinavia in October 2018 ('Agency, Action and Advocacy').
-Laura McAtackney is the co-ordinator of the MA in Sustainable Heritage Management.

 Sara Dybris McQuaid